 We are a volunteer group of advocates who believe in the joyful, affordable, utilitarian value of the bicycle to make our neighbourhood, our city and our planet a better place to live.

-Our earliest initiative was a bike parade in September 2007, which drew 500 cyclists and quickly grew to 2,000 cyclists by 2009 — to our knowledge the largest-ever cycling advocacy ride in our city’s history.
-In 2011, with the formation of Bells on Danforth and Bells on Yonge our rides became collaborative events, culminating in BIKESTOCK in 2014 — a mass cycling ride ending at City Hall with various musicians.
-These events have also promoted pedestrian safety, given our view that far more needs to be done to protect all vulnerable road users in the city.
+Our earliest initiative was a bike parade in September 2007, which drew 500 cyclists and quickly grew to 2,000 cyclists by 2009 — to our knowledge the largest-ever cycling advocacy ride in Toronto.
+In 2011, with the formation of Bells on Danforth and Bells on Yonge our rides became collaborative events, culminating in BIKESTOCK in 2014 — a mass cycling ride and musical entertainment at City Hall.
+These events also promoted pedestrian safety, given our belief that all vulnerable road users have a right to be safe in the city.